williamlidberg/Hydrologically-correct-DEM-from-LiDAR/README.md

 **Clip Culverts**
     python3 code/split_culvert_by_isobasins.py /data/isobasins/split/ /data/culverts/ /data/clipvector/culverts/

-**Identify catchments without roads, streams, culverts or ditches**

-# Preprocessing
+# Pre-processing

-The preprocessing is done to create a hydrologically compatible DEM and was done in x stepps.
+The pre-processing is done to create a hydrologically compatible DEM and was done in x stepps.
     1. AI detected ditch channels were burned into the DEM .
     2. streams were burned across roads and railroads for a maximum of 50 meters.
     3. Road